WELCOME TO THE UNDERWATER WONDERLAND OF NINGALOO REEF

 The Ningaloo Coast is also home to a large population of marine turtles.
 Six of the world's seven species of marine turtle have been recorded along the Ningaloo Reef, with green, loggerhead and hawksbill turtles the most commonly encountered.
 The reef forms a feeding ground and habitat for these turtles, while the beaches of Ningaloo are critically important turtle nesting sites.

 Humpback whales are annual visitors to the Ningaloo Reef, migrating from their Antarctic feeding grounds to winter in the warm waters of the Ningaloo.
 During this time the Ningaloo plays host to the highest density of humpback whales in the Southern Hemisphere, with as many as 30,000 individuals visiting during the June-November period.
 Humpbacks can be sighted from the shore, or for an up close and personal perspective, jump aboard a whale watching tour from either Exmouth or Coral Bay.
-New in 2016, tours to swim with humpback whales will operate out of Exmouth from July-September.
+For an even more intimate encounter, tours to swim with humpback whales are available from both Exmouth and Coral Bay from August-November.

 There are many ways you can experience the Ningaloo Reef from above or below the waterline.
-Scuba diving trips, snorkelling tours, glass bottom boat cruises, underwater scooter tours, eco & wildlife tours, humpback whale watching or swim tours, whale shark swim tours, manta ray swim tours, sail cruises, sea kayaking tours and scenic or microlight flights are all available via the Exmouth Visitor Centre.
+Scuba diving trips, snorkelling tours, glass bottom boat cruises, underwater scooter tours, eco & wildlife tours, whale watching or humpback whale swim tours, whale shark swim tours, manta ray swim tours, sail cruises, sea kayaking tours and scenic or microlight flights are all available via the Ningaloo Visitor Centre.